UniversalDependencies/docs/_en-dep/amod.md

 shortdef : 'adjectival modifier'
 ---

-An adjectival modifier of an NP is any adjectival phrase that serves to modify the meaning of the NP.
+An adjectival modifier of a nominal is any adjective or adjectival phrase that serves to modify the meaning of the nominal.
+This includes always or sometimes postposed modifiers, such as _else_ and _nice_ in the examples below.

 ~~~ sdparse
 Sam eats red meat